Working on cruise ships: 10 Aspects crew members dislike

 One aspect familiar to both guests and crew members is the routine boat drills conducted at the start of each cruise.
 However, for crew members, the frequency of these drills—repeated weekly for six to nine months—can become monotonous and tiresome.

-The drills involve gathering in cramped spaces, such as sardines in a tin, and receiving instructions that often fade from memory.
+However, the drills involve gathering in cramped spaces, such as sardines in a tin, and receiving instructions that often fade from memory.
 Digitalization is slowly replacing these drills, offering some relief from this recurring experience.

 Limited culinary delights